CDeenen/Soundscape/README.md

 <b>This module only works in Foundry 0.8.
 It will not be made backwards compatible with Foundry 0.7, since it relies on a lot of the new audio features of 0.8</b><br>
 <b>Please note that this module is still in its infancy.
 There are still multiple bugs, and you should consider it being in beta.</b><br>
 <br>
-Soundscape is a Foundry VTT module that allows the user to create soundscapes by giving easy control over the relative volumes of multiple audio tracks.
-There are multiple effects available to further customize the soundscape.<br>
-Besides that, there is a built-in soundboard for short sound effects, such as weapon or spell sounds.<br>
+Soundscape is a Foundry VTT module that gives users an easy way to mix down multiple audio tracks into a single highly configurable soundscape.
+The individual volumes of the sounds can be changed on the fly, and multiple effects can be applied to the sounds in order to create the perfect soundscape.
+Besides that, there is a built-in soundboard that can be used for short sound effects, such as weapon or spell attack sounds.<br>
 <br>
-Multiple soundscapes can be set up, and navigated through.
-There is also the option to import and export you soundscapes, either for backup, or for sharing them with your friends (no actual audio files are imported/exported, only the metadata).<br>
+Multiple soundscapes, each with their own sounds and soundboard, can be set up, and navigated through.
+There is also the option to import and export the soundscapes, either for backup, or for sharing them with your friends. (no actual audio files are imported/exported, only the metadata).
 <br>
 Future plans are to allow <a href="https://github.com/cdeenen/materialdeck">Material Deck</a> and <a href="https://github.com/cdeenen/materialkeys">Material Keys</a> to control Soundscape through an <a href="https://www.elgato.com/en/stream-deck">Elgato Stream Deck</a> or <a href="https://novationmusic.com/en/launch/launchpad-mini">Novation Launchpad Mini</a>, respectively.<br>